embano1/blog/content/posts/listwatch-prologue/index.en.md

 date: 2021-01-15T17:28:15+01:00
 lastmod: 2021-01-15T17:28:15+01:00
 draft: false
-description: "A multi-part deep dive series into the internals of the Kubernetes ListWatch() interface"
+description: "A multi-part deep dive series into the internals of the Kubernetes ListerWatcher interface"
 page:
   theme: "classic"
 upd: ""